Canada beats Norway 5-0 at world hockey championship

 Chad Johnson stopped all 10 Norwegian shots he faced for his first shutout of the tournament.

-Coming off a 3-2 overtime loss to Switzerland on Saturday, the Canadians started Monday’s game with a series of early setbacks.
-O’Reilly missed high and wide on a penalty shot, Wayne Simmonds had a nice tic-tac-toe goal waived off, then Canada was whistled for having too many players on the ice.
+Despite Canada’s determination, Monday’s game began with a series of early setbacks.
+O’Reilly missed high and wide on a penalty shot, Wayne Simmonds had a nice tic-tac-toe goal waved off, then Canada was whistled for having too many players on the ice.

-But a successful penalty kill seemed to energize the team.
+“You’re sitting here thinking, ‘We’ve had a hard time scoring goals against the Swiss and the French and here now, we’re getting our chances but they’re still not going in or they’re not counting,” Cooper said after the game.
+“But we felt we were on top of our game and that it was just a matter of time.
+Thank goodness the power play was rolling.”

 Schenn opened the scoring with 2:12 to play in the first by shovelling a point shot from Chris Lee past Norwegian goaltender Henrik Haukeland while Mathias Olind served a cross-checking penalty.

-Less than a minute later, with Olind back in the box on a holding call, Parayko extended the lead to 2-0 by threading wrist shot through traffic and over Haukeland’s glove hand.
+Less than a minute later, with Olind back in the box on a holding call, Parayko extended the lead to 2-0 by threading a wrist shot through traffic and over Haukeland’s glove hand.

 In the second period, Scheifele deposited a rebound from a Mike Matheson shot past Haukeland for his first goal of the tournament, then Parayko notched his second of the game on a big power-play slap shot with 1:46 to play in the middle frame.

+“One of the assets he has, is that he’s really got a cannon for a shot,” said Cooper of Parayko, who was named Canada’s player of the game.
+“When you can open him up, he can keep a penalty kill honest.

+“We’ve got a bunch of skill guys that are close to the net and if things don’t open up there, you can put it up to Colton.
+The laser beam, the sights were on today and it was good for us.”

 O’Reilly added a fourth power-play goal to put Canada up 5-0 in the late stages of the third period, while Norway failed to record a shot over the last 20 minutes.
+Canada’s power play is now 10-for-20 through six games.

-Canadian coach Jon Cooper continued to alternate Johnson and Calvin Pickard from game to game.
+Cooper continued to alternate Johnson and Calvin Pickard from game to game.
 Johnson has now allowed four goals in his three starts.

 The Norwegians briefly pulled Haukeland in favour of Steffen Soberg in the third period, but he returned to finish the game after dealing with an equipment issue.
 Canada fired 48 shots at Norway’s net.